On rigidity of toric varieties arising from bipartite graphs: Introduction

 Consider the surjective ring morphism

-where $e = (i,j) \in E(G)$.
+where $e = \{i,j\} \in E(G)$.
 The kernel $I_G$ of this morphism is called the \textit{edge ideal}.
-The associated toric variety to the graph $G$ is denoted by $\TV(G):=\Spec(\mathbb{C}[x_e \ | \ e \in E(G)]/I_G)$.
+The associated toric variety to the graph $G$ is defined as where $\sigma_G^{\vee}$ is called the \emph{dual edge cone}.
 The edge ring $\Edr(G)$ is an integrally closed domain and hence $\TV(G)$ is a normal variety.
-Fore more details on the theory, we refer the reader to \cite{binomialbook}.
-We examine the first order deformations of this normal toric variety, more precisely we investigate certain criteria for the bipartite graph $G$ such that the first order deformations of $\TV(G)$ are all trivial, equivalently $\TV(G)$ is {\it rigid}. \\
+For more details on the theory, we refer the reader to \cite{binomialbook}.
+In this paper, we focus on the case where $G$ is a bipartite graph.
+We examine the first order deformations of $\TV(G)$, more precisely we investigate certain criteria for the bipartite graph $G$ such that the first order deformations of $\TV(G)$ are all trivial, that is~$\TV(G)$ is {\it rigid}.

-The first attempt on this topic has been done in \cite{herzog2015} where one considers the connected bipartite graph $G\subsetneq K_{n,n}$ with one edge removal from the complete bipartite graph $K_{n,n}$.
-They prove that $\TV(G)$ is rigid for $n\geq 4$ and $\TV(G)$ is not rigid for $n=3$.
-The proof is done by certain techniques from commutative algebra which we do not utilize.
-In the end of their introduction, the authors emphasize that ``it remains a challenging problem to classify all rigid bipartite graphs''.
-Here, we follow intrinsic geometric techniques which utilize the properties of the bipartite graph $G$ and dive into this challenging problem. \\